VIAD | April - November 2018

 GENDER-BASED VIOLENCE AND ART IN THE #MeToo ERA

-VIAD RA M. NEELIKA JAYAWARDANE WRITES ON THE RESPONSIBILITY OF ART INSTITUTIONS IN RELATION TO GENDER-BASED VIOLENCE PERPETRATED BY 'STAR' ARTISTS - CITING THE CURRENT CONTROVERSY AROUND SOUTH AFRICAN ARTIST MOHAU MODISAKENG.
+VIAD RA PROF M. NEELIKA JAYAWARDANE WRITES ON THE RESPONSIBILITY OF ART INSTITUTIONS IN RELATION TO GENDER-BASED VIOLENCE PERPETRATED BY 'STAR' ARTISTS - CITING THE CURRENT CONTROVERSY AROUND SOUTH AFRICAN ARTIST MOHAU MODISAKENG.

 Click HERE to read her Al Jazeera feature